Library & Knowledge Service FAQ

 A

-To join the Library a membership form must be completed either by visiting each Library or via the 'Book catalogue' section of the Library & Information Service Webpage.
-Click on 'Register' at the top right of the page.
-Please ensure you select RLUH or LUHFT-BGH or LUHFT-Aintree and add the correct department.
-You will be supplied with a Library barcode to place on the reverse of your ID badge.
-This then enables you to use all of the Library Services and Facilities.
+To join the Library, a membership form must be completed via the 'Book catalogue' .
+Then, click on 'Register' at the top right of the page.
+Please ensure you select RLUH or LUHFT-BGH or LUHFT-Aintree or Clatterbridge or Walton centre and add the correct department.
+Once approved, you will be supplied with a Library barcode.
+This will be your username to login to your Library account to renew books, reserve books etc.

 If you require assistance please contact Library Staff: